APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: Implementation

 \subsection{Integration of Llamafile Kernels}

-Neo implement a custom Paged Attention kernel for CPU with ISPC (ispc/ispc)—a language for writing SPMD programs on CPU.
-Instead, we implement the Paged Attention kernel for CPU with Llamafile Matrix Multiplication Kernel.
-Llamafile is a Mozilla open source project which combine llama.cpp with Cosmopolitan Libc into one framework that collapses all the complexity of LLMs down to a single-file executable (called a "llamafile") that runs locally on most computers, with no installation.
-It provides efficient matrix multiplication kernels for CPU adopted by llama.cpp and ktransformers.
-We implement our version of CPU paged attention with llamafile matrix multiplication kernel.
-In such case, the CPU paged attention speed reduce a little when batch size is small compared to Neo custom paged attention.
-Consequently, as the batch size expands, our CPU paged attention achieves speeds up to twice that of Neo's custom paged attention.
-This enhanced CPU performance significantly expands the opportunities to effectively overlap CPU paged attention computations with concurrent GPU operations.
+NEO implements a custom paged-attention kernel for CPU with ISPC, a language for writing SPMD programs on CPUs.
+In contrast, we implement the CPU paged-attention kernel using the Llamafile matrix-multiplication kernels.
+Llamafile is a Mozilla open-source project that combines \texttt{llama.cpp} with Cosmopolitan Libc into a single framework, producing a single-file executable (a ``llamafile'') that runs locally on most computers without installation.
+It provides efficient CPU matrix-multiplication kernels adopted by \texttt{llama.cpp} and \texttt{ktransformers}.
+We implement our CPU paged-attention using the Llamafile kernels.
+In this setting, CPU paged-attention is slightly slower at small batch sizes than NEO's custom kernel; however, as batch size increases, our implementation achieves up to a $2\times$ speedup over NEO's custom paged attention.
+This improved CPU performance substantially increases opportunities to overlap CPU paged-attention with concurrent GPU operations.
+In addition, we pin CPU memory for the KV cache to accelerate transfers between GPU and CPU.

+Unlike NEO’s ISPC-based CPU attention, our Llamafile backend couples high-throughput MM kernels with pinned host KV buffers, reducing host–device copy latency.
+This backend is optimized for the unified-batch execution path (Section~\ref{strategy}), which NEO does not implement due to its sub-batch design.